 b.
 Liberalization of air travel

 In the United States, the Air Deregulation Act of 1978 opened the industry to competition.
 The results were significant.
 Once hallowed names, like TWA, Pan Am, and Braniff, sank into bankruptcy, and many new players emerged.
-Most lasted only a short time, but some have had a profound, enduring effect on the industry and air transportation more generally.
-For instance, Southwest Airlines was only able to serve intra-Texas markets until deregulation freed the low-cost carrier to spread nationwide and beyond.
+Most lasted only briefly, but some have had a more profound, enduring effect on the industry and air transportation.
+For instance, Southwest Airlines could only serve intra-Texas markets until deregulation freed the low-cost carrier to spread nationwide and beyond.

-In Europe, deregulation advanced in a series of stages, culminating in 1997 with opening the European market to all European carriers.
-For instance, the Irish LCC Ryanair operates dozens of bases outside of Ireland, its headquarters country, and most of its routes never touch Ireland (as in the case of the aforementioned Ryanair flight from Greece to Lithuania that was intercepted over Belarus).
+In Europe, deregulation advanced in a series of stages, culminating in 1997 with the opening of the European market to all European carriers.
+For instance, the Irish LCC Ryanair operates dozens of bases outside of Ireland, its headquarters country, and most of its routes never touch Ireland.

-Liberalization has spread to emerging markets as well, with a transformative effect in places as different as Indonesia, India, and Brazil.
+Liberalization has also spread to emerging markets, with a transformative effect in places as different as Indonesia, India, and Brazil.
 In all these markets, state-owned flag carriers have lost market share to nimbler, privately owned airlines, often including LCCs.
-Even the enormous Chinese market has also been partially deregulated, and its leading airlines, while predominantly state-owned, have varying degrees of private ownership.
+The enormous Chinese market has also been partially deregulated, and its leading airlines, while predominantly state-owned, have varying degrees of private ownership.

-Meanwhile, in international markets, an important trend in the past decade has been the proliferation of Open Skies agreements.
-These agreements remove most restrictions on the number of carriers and the routes that they may fly between signatory countries.
-By the end of 2018, the US alone had Open Skies agreements with more than 125 countries.
+Meanwhile, in international markets, an important trend in the past few decades has been the proliferation of Open Skies agreements.
+These agreements remove most restrictions on the number of carriers and routes they may fly between signatory countries.
+By 2021, the US alone had Open Skies agreements with more than 128 countries.
 Perhaps the most important Open Skies agreement links the European Union and the US.
 Signed in 2007, the agreement permits any European carrier to fly to any city in the US and vice versa.
 It makes it easier for investors from one side of the Atlantic to invest in airlines on the other side and facilitates collaboration among carriers integrated into airline alliances.

 Liberalization has fueled the growth of aviation and made the world’s airline networks far more dynamic.
 Airlines have greater freedom to fly where and when they see commercial potential.
 For instance, under regulation by the US Civil Aeronautics Board, United Airlines was allowed to add only one city to its network between 1961 and 1978.
-By contrast, between 1978 and 2018, the airline’s network grew from 93 cities (almost all in the US) to 342 cities spread around the world.
+By contrast, between 1978 and 2018, the airline’s network grew from 93 cities (almost all in the US) to 342 cities worldwide.

 Liberalization has not been a one-way street, however.
-There have been numerous instances of governments reasserting their power in the industry, and (as discussed more fully below) the pandemic is likely to shift the balance towards the state.
+There have been numerous instances of governments reasserting their power in the industry, and the COVID-19 pandemic was an event likely to incite further interventions.

 c.
 Aircraft technology and airline networks